hgop/syllabus-2020/assignments/week-01/day-03/README.md

 You should commit everything (including the genrated *.tfstate and *.tfstate.backup files) these tfstate files should always be included when you make changes to the infrastructure using terraform since they contain the identifiers of all the resources terraform is managing.
+These state files can contain secrets for some resources, but that is not the case for this assignment, but something to keep in mind in the future.

 ## Step 8 - MicroK8s